lollobene/algorand-beaker-auction/README.md

 ### Committed auction

+Auction Commitment program

+This program, developed using the Beaker framework, is intended to setup a commited auction involving two users.
+Each of them don't see the the bid submitted by the other user.
+Hence, first a commitment phase is initialized, sending the hashed value of the commitment to the smart contract.
+Then, a bid phase is triggered to reveal the real amount of the bid.
+All the logic to check corrispondence between commitment and bid is written inside the smart contract.
+The prize is a NFT created by the seller, who in this case coincides with the owner of the contract (he/she developed it).

+auction_commitment_main.py steps:

+- create the accounts derived by sandbox or mnemomics;
+- set the parameters: - offset starting auction
+		      - commitment duration
+		      - auction duration
+		      - deposit (escrow funds to partecipating in the auction)
+		      - client transaction suggested parameters (setting the fee as the minimum fee allowed)
+- invoke the client;
+- deploy the smart contract;
+- fund the smart contract to enable it having enough funds to do inner payments by using the client method `fund` (less fees than calling a transaction);
+- create the asset;
+- transfer the asset to the smart contract by calling the `nft_opt-in` function and then triggering the `AssetTransferTxn` transaction
+- start the auction: - the parameters are assigned (nft id, offset starting auction, commitment duration, auction duration, deposit)
+		     - the starting price has been set up to 1 Algo
+- start commitment: - the real bid (`value` parameter) is set and hashed using the sha256 function
+		    - `value` amount explicitly set for simple and immediate testing purposes
+		    - the parameters are assigned (commitment and the key `k`).
+Here `k` is used for indexing the local state parameters inside the smart contract. `k=1` has been chosen in order to allow only one commitment by each user
+- start bidding: - one bid per user, following the mapping chosen by setting the key `k=1`
+		 - bid amount explicitly set for simple and immediate testing purposes
+		 - `highest_bidder` explicitly set for simple and immediate testing purposes
+- end auction: - checking the winning address (in this case, explicitly set for simple and immediate testing purposes)
+	       - opt-in the asset for the winning address
+	       - transfer the asset to the winning address

+During each different step, some print statements (stored in `util.py` file) have been added for control/test purposes.
+These are:
+- `print_created_asset(...)`: print the asset data
+- print current app state by invoking the method `get_application_state`
+- print current app address info by invoking the method `get_application_account_info`
+- `print_asset_holding(...)` to check who is holding the asset (this function called also after opting-in the asset to check if the asset_id is among the account fields)
+- `print_balances(...)` to check the balances of all the addresses (app and accounts) step by step

+auction_commitment_contract.py contract functions:

+- declaration of parameters: - 2 global bytes parameters (`owner` and `highest_bidder`), setting default values
+			     - 6 global int parameters (`highest_bid`, `nft_id`, `auction_start`, `commit_end`, `auction_end`, `deposit`), setting default values
+			     - 1 local bytes parameter (`commitment`), with `max_keys=1`
+			     - 1 local int parameter (`open_commitment`), with `max_keys=1` to reflect the same mapping of commitment
+- declaration of administrative actions by using the function `set_owner` with the `authorize = Authorize.only(owner)` label enabled
+- function `create` to initialize the application state
+- function `opt_in` to opting-in the commitment field for the smart contract.
+In this way, the smart contract is able to write into local state (account) the corrispondent commitment field, setting it properly
+- function `nft_opt_in` to opting-in the asset for the smart contract.
+Inside it, the function `do_opt_in` is called to trigger consequently the function `do_axfer` to transfer the asset into the smart contract
+- function `setup` to start the auction: - added assert control statements on the time and the asset sent by the owner
+					 - setting the global parameters to the correct values
+- function `commitment` to start the commitment phase: - added assert control statements on the time and the payment amount (deposit, the escrow funds)
+						       - writing to local state (account state) the corrispondent commitment submitted by the bidder by setting `self.commitment[k][payment.sender()].set(commitment.get())`, using the key `k` to index the commitment parameter
+- function `bid` to start the bid phase: - added assert control statements on the time and the payment type/sender
+					 - checking that the bid submitted is equivalent to the commitment submitted in the previous phase
+					 - deleting the old field in the commitment parameter
+					 - setting the bid in the `open_commitment` parameter
+					 - managing the logic, considering the following cases: current bid > previous bid, current bid <= previous bid
+					 - paying back the deposit to the bidder (since the sha decoding has been correctly verified some code lines ahead)
+					 - paying back the previous bidder if the current bid > previous bid (by using an inner transaction)
+- function `end_auction` to close the auction logic: - added assert control statements on the time
+						     - `do_aclose` function to send the asset to the receiver (`asset_close_to` field set to `receiver`) if there are bids, otherwise send it back to the owner
+						     - `pay_owner` to give back the owner all the tokens stored on the contract (initial funds - fees for the inner transactions + bid amount). `close_remainder_to` set to `Global.creator_address()`

 ### Install Sandbox

 Install the [sandbox](https://github.com/algorand/sandbox) to start a local private node and start it with the `dev` configuration.